Wittgenstein Centre

 Researchers who participated in the development of the projections:

-M. Jalal Abbasi-Shavazi a Michel Guillot Arodys Robles
+M. Jalal Abbasi-Shavazi1 Michel Guillot Arodys Robles

 Saroja Adhikari Gavin Jones Anna Rotkirch

-Alicia Adsera Sandra Jurasszovich Patrick Sabourin a
+Alicia Adsera Sandra Jurasszovich Patrick Sabourin1

-Bilal F. Barakat Samir K.C. a Nikola Sander
+Bilal F. Barakat Samir K.C.1 Nikola Sander

 Stuart Basten James K.S.
-Warren C. Sanderson a
+Warren C. Sanderson1

 Ramon Bauer Siew-Ean Khoo Zeba Sathar

-Jan Van Bavel Henri Leridon Sergei Scherbov a
+Jan Van Bavel Henri Leridon Sergei Scherbov1

-Alain Bélanger a Elke Loichinger Bruno Schoumaker
+Alain Bélanger1 Elke Loichinger Bruno Schoumaker

-Donatien Beguy Marc Luy a David Shapiro
+Donatien Beguy Marc Luy1 David Shapiro

-Caroline Berghammer a Wolfgang Lutz a Vegard Skirbekk
+Caroline Berghammer1 Wolfgang Lutz1 Vegard Skirbekk

-Ayla Bonfiglio Marija Mamolo a Tomas Sobotka a
+Ayla Bonfiglio Marija Mamolo1 Tomas Sobotka1

-William P. Butz Guillaume Marois a Markus Speringer
+William P. Butz Guillaume Marois1 Markus Speringer

 Graziella Caselli Douglas Massey Nikolaos Stilianakis

-John Casterline Bruno Masquelier Marcin Stonawski a
+John Casterline Bruno Masquelier Marcin Stonawski1

-Teresa Castro-Martin John F. May Erich Striessnig a
+Teresa Castro-Martin John F. May Erich Striessnig1

 Minja Kim Choe Blessing Mberu Christian Wegner-Siegmundt